eesmer/LastControl/README.md

 - Inventory, Distro/OS, Disk, Update and Kernel report
 - Network configuration settings report

-All checks are made according to general and CIS checks.<br>
+All checks are made according to general and CIS security and hardening checks.<br>
 https://www.cisecurity.org/

 ---